MPCStats/docs/docs/getting-started/deployment/servers/local/manually.md

    ```

 1. Start three `Computation Party Server` instances

-   Ensure that you are at the repository root before proceeding.
+   In each step, ensure that you are at the repository root before proceeding.

    1. Open a new terminal and start the `party-0` server:
    ```bash